flexcompute/tidy3d-faq/_faqs/how-do-i-set-an-inverse-design-problem.md

 ---
 With Tidy3D's integration with `Autograd`, setting up an inverse design workflow is straightforward.

 All you need to do is define a function to create the [`Simulation`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.Simulation.html){: .color-primary-hover} object as a function of the optimization parameters, run the simulation, post-process the data, and return the cost function.
-Once this function is defined, you can call `Autograd.value_and_grad` to run the simulation and obtain the gradients.
+Once this function is defined, you can call `autograd.value_and_grad` to run the simulation and obtain the gradients.

 ### General Workflow